 Check your insurance coverage

-Before negotiating, understand what your insurance covers and what it doesn’t.
+Before negotiating, understand what your health insurance covers and what it doesn't.
 Reach out to your insurance company to confirm the details of your coverage and determine how much of the bill they will pay.
 You can contact most insurance companies via their toll-free customer service phone number, their app, or their online portal.
-Carefully compare your bill to your insurer’s plan documentation, such as an explanation of benefits (EOB), and note any discrepancies.
+Carefully compare your bill to your insurer's plan documentation, such as an Explanation of Benefits (EOB) — which will establish your cost-share maximum for the service rendered — and note any discrepancies.

 Contact the service provider